 They’re already closed but I force them tighter, lids aching, eyelashes flickering, squeezing like I never want to open them again.

 Please, please, I’m scared.
 Can’t you see that?
-I don’t want you to be near me.
+I don’t want you near me.

 Celeste storms into the kitchen that morning and kicks at the leg of my chair.

-Celeste is a year older than me, and loves to remind me of that crucial fact.
-According to her, this seniority makes her more beautiful, more intelligent, and more knowledgeable about boys than I. Maybe she does know more about boys, because she’s certainly dated a heap of them.
-I don’t care for boys.
+Celeste is a year older than me and loves to remind me of that crucial fact.
+According to her, this makes her more beautiful, more intelligent, and more knowledgeable about boys than me.
+Maybe she does know more about boys.
+She’s certainly dated a heap of them.

 I glance up from my breakfast bowl.
-‘I haven’t seen your brush,’ I mutter, eyeing my comb tangled around her not-so-natural, honey-blond hair.
+‘I haven’t seen your brush,’ I mutter into my spoon.
+My comb is tangled around her not-so-natural, honey-blond hair.

 Without warning, Celeste cuffs him around the back of the head, sending her g-zillion bangles into a melody of jingles.
 ‘And you, you little snot.
 I don’t care if you’re hungry.
-Learn to get your own breakfast.’
+Get your own breakfast.’

 From under my lashes, I send a pleading look in Rose Burberry’s direction.

-Celeste stomps her foot hard and backhands Aaron’s plastic bowl off the table, sending it clattering to the floor.
+Celeste stomps her foot hard and backhands Aaron’s plastic bowl off the table.
 I risk another glimpse at Rose Burberry, who is now staring vacantly at her son as milk trickles from the corner of his cheeky smile.

 Celeste scowls.
-‘Well …aren’t you going to search her room?’
+‘Well …aren’t you going to search her room or something?’

 ‘God!
 I can’t believe this bullshit,’ huffs Celeste.
 ‘You wait till daddy gets up.’

-I force down the last mouthful of cereal, rinse my bowl and spoon, and leave them on the drainer to dry.
+I force down the last of my cereal, rinse my bowl and spoon, and place them on the drainer to dry.

 ‘You’d better get a wriggle on, Aaron.’
 I say, picking up a wet cloth.
 The splash of milk and soggy Frosties are still sliding down the cupboard door.